La Bombonera: Character

 The stadium is notable for the artwork and murals both inside and around the stadium.
 One of the murals inside the stadium honors the different divisions within the club and many of the clubs legendary players and figures, including Diego Maradona.
 The mural is made of tile painted blue and yellow and metal busts and sculptures.
 Several murals outside the stadium depict the lives of residents of La Boca, usually dockworkers, and people wearing Boca Juniors jerseys and apparel.

 The stadium is noted for its tendency to shake with heavy fan activity during matches.
 According to writer Christopher Thomas Gaffney, “La Bombonera does not shake, it beats.”
 The stadium is also renowned for its location within La Boca, with spectators able to see the dockyards on the Atlantic coast from the highest reaches of the stadium.
-The stadium is one of many in the city proper of Buenos Aires, with soccer stadiums far outnumbering other sporting grounds, such as polo grounds and race tracks.
+The stadium is one of many in the city proper of Buenos Aires, with football stadiums far outnumbering other sporting grounds, such as polo grounds and race tracks.